|Funding Program:||Investment Road and Rail Program

 The projects will assist in improving safety on Northern Territory highways by providing additional rest opportunities to heavy vehicle operators and tourists and by upgrading intersections where safety issues exist.

-The final section in this package is the upgrade of the Stuart Highway from the Motor Vehicle Registry entrance in Alice Springs to the Herbert Heritage Drive intersection, with an expected completion date of mid-2019.
+Works are nearing completion on this package of works.
+The final section in this package is the upgrade of the Stuart Highway from the Motor Vehicle Registry entrance in Alice Springs to the Herbert Heritage Drive intersection, which is expect to be completed in early 2020.

 Disclaimer: The material contained in this site is made available